Lee-apk4/My/README.md

 require "scientist"

 # Example headings
-UTF-8 characters

 ## Sample Section
-the first and second words, and formatting.
+the first and second words, and formatting UTF-8 characters.

 ## This'll be a _Helpful_ Section About the Greek Letter Θ!
 A heading containing characters not allowed in fragments